jerrodparker20/adaptive-transformers-in-rl/README.md

 Downloading Atari: Getting Started with Gym

 Execution notes:
-The experiments take around 4 hours on 32vCPUs and 2 P100 GPUs for 6 million environment interactions.
+1. The experiments take around 4 hours on 32vCPUs and 2 P100 GPUs for 6 million environment interactions.
-To run without a GPU, use the flag “--disable_cuda” For more details on other flags, see the top of train.py (include a link to this file) which has descriptions for each.
+To run without a GPU, use the flag “--disable_cuda”.
+2. For more details on other flags, see the top of train.py (include a link to this file) which has descriptions for each.
+3. All experiments use a slightly revised version of [IMPALA](https://arxiv.org/abs/1802.01561) from [torchbeast](https://github.com/facebookresearch/torchbeast)

 Best performing adaptive attention span model on “rooms_select_nonmatching_object”:
 ```